 with craft feathers inserted.
 Since the tail end of the gourd had a

 little protrusion, I just stuck the gumdrop onto it.
 Otherwise you can

 glue it on, even making nail holes to insert the feathers, if needed.

 One of my favorites, using a combination of two gourds.
 The bottom was a type of squash that had lumps suggestive of a "bosom."
 When I saw it in the store I just about died laughing.

 I’d already had the gourd for the head at home, and now knew what to do with it.
 Curly ribbon was placed around the stem, and also as a bow on the “skirt.”

-face is yes, those googly eyes, plus a candy nose, and smiley face with
+face has those googly eyes, plus a candy nose, and smiley face with

-eyebrows and lashes drawn on with the fine Sharpie marker.
+eyebrows and lashes drawn on with the fine-tip marker.
 A doily was placed between

 the gourd head and body, like a lacy collar.
 These would also look cute with an apron (such as a doily cut in half, and ribbon).